-EXPO: We’re available throughout the day for consultation and mental strategizing on Saturday only.
+EXPO: We’re available Friday evening and Saturday for consultation and mental strategizing.
 You will find us at the Psyching Team booth, or “meeting and greeting” throughout the Expo, in our signature red Psyching Team vests and caps.

-Race Start: For those last minute mental strategies (and a friendly face), we’ll be at the “start line” located on North York Blvd. near Beecroft from 6:30 am. until race start.
+Race Start: For those last minute mental strategies (and a friendly face), we’ll be at the “start line” located on North York Blvd. near Beecroft from 6:30 am. until the various race starts.

 DURING THE RACE:

 “Psychs on Bikes” is going strong.
 Bicycling in strategic locations, our Psychs on Bikes provide encouragement, support and advice to runners during the course of their race.
 Feel free to flag down one of our cyclists, with their distinctive red caps and red vests.
 We’ll talk you through the rough spots.